 My father was both right and wrong.
 He accurately described the hell-like West.
 He failed, however, to acknowledge that we, the Levant folks, are very much Western.

 I started burning long before I came to Europe.
 In 2012, I had to flee my town in Eastern Ghouta, where my family name made me a target.
 I had managed to live for a year in Jordan between 2012 and 2013.
 It was hell there too.
-I love Jordan, with all my heart, but it is the second cruelest places that I’ve ever been to.
+I love Jordan, with all my heart, but it is one of the cruelest places that I’ve ever been to.

 I returned to war-torn Syria in September 2013, mainly because I had become suicidal in Irbid.
 Irbid, for those who don’t know it, is a Jordanian city where it’s hard to trust a soul.
 Until 2015, I had to accept to live under bombardment in Damascus because there had been no safe place elsewhere.
 2014 was a year of peace, candles, red wine, and mortar attacks.
 It was a place to be safe but also not to be.
 The daily struggle had little to do with avoiding death.
 It was more about holding on to the reasons to stay alive.